|Guide||♦||150 Triplogs||0 Topics|

 Take a trip below the waves

 In 1956, President Dwight David Eisenhower triggered, by telegraph, an explosion on the rim of Glen Canyon, a remote and wild stretch of desert canyon carved by the Colorado River.
-Over the next ten years, construction would continue on what would become Glen Canyon Dam and the associated structures that helped make the dam become possible; Glen Canyon Bridge, the power house where the generators were housed, 100 miles of road snaking into Utah and Arizona, and the town of Page.
-In 1966 the last generator was installed into the power house and Ladybird Johnson, wife of Lyndon B. Johnson dedicated the dam.
+Over the next ten years, construction would continue what would become Glen Canyon Dam and the associated structures that helped make the dam possible; Glen Canyon Bridge, the power house where the generators were housed, 100 miles of road snaking into Utah and Arizona, and the town of Page.
+In 1966 the last generator was installed into the power house, and Ladybird Johnson, wife of Lyndon B. Johnson, dedicated the dam.
 Glen Canyon Dam backed water up 186 miles when it finally reached full pool in 1980, covering one of the least known and hardest-to-reach stretches of canyon in the country.
 In its place rose an otherworldly reservoir; Lake Powell.
 While many people decry the lake, and others applaud it, there can be no denying that Glen Canyon Dam is an amazing achievement of human engineering and ingenuity.
 You can explore this massive, 10,000,000 ton structure firsthand, if you wish, by joining a guided walking tour at the Carl Hayden Visitor Center, perched just above the dam.

-After going through a security checkpoint (remember to leave pocket knives, bags, purses, etc. in your car), sign up for a guided tour at the tour desk.
+After going through a security checkpoint (remember to leave pocket knives, bags, purses, etc., in your car), sign up for a guided tour at the tour desk.
 Pay the fee (listed below).
 While waiting for your tour to start, look around the Visitor's Center at the enormous carved relief map in the center of the rotunda, out the windows at the dam, at the endangered Colorado River fish aquarium, or any of the interesting displays located within the Visitor Center.